loki4j/loki-logback-appender/docs/docus/docs/index.md

 both for labels and messages.
 Same patterns are used in Logback's standard `ConsoleAppender` or `FileAppender`, so you are probably familiar with the syntax.

+- **Optional sorting of log records by timestamp before sending them to Loki.**
+In Loki versions pre 2.4.0, to prevent log records loss, Loki4j can sort log records by timestamp inside each batch, so they will not be rejected by Loki with 'entry out of order' error.

 - **No JSON library bundled.**
 Instead of bundling with any JSON library (e.g. Jackson),